Is Cyprus in Schengen? 2026 Answer for Expats

 What Visa Do You Need to Enter Cyprus?

-EU and EEA citizens can enter with a national ID card or passport - no visa required.
-UK citizens post-Brexit can enter without a visa for stays up to 90 days in any 180-day period under the bilateral arrangement between Cyprus and the UK.
-Non-EU nationals require a Cyprus National Visa - Category C for short stays of up to 90 days, or Category D for long stays, residency establishment, or employment.
-A Schengen visa alone is not sufficient for entry to Cyprus.
+EU and EEA citizens enter with a national ID card or passport, no visa required.
+UK citizens can stay visa-free for up to 90 days in any 180-day period.
+Non-EU nationals need a Cyprus National Visa: Category C for stays up to 90 days, or Category D for long stays, residency, or employment.
+A Schengen visa alone does not permit entry to Cyprus.

 Citizens of many countries including the United States, Canada, Australia, Japan and most Gulf states can enter Cyprus visa-free for short stays.
 The full list of visa-exempt nationalities is maintained by the Civil Registry and Migration Department of Cyprus.
 It is separate from and not linked to the Schengen visa-exemption list, so the two should never be assumed equivalent when checking entry requirements.